JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 ### (Optional) Add a configuration script
 {id="add-script"}

+Custom profile configuration for Qodana linters is stored in `qodana.yaml`.
+When using a CI system, you need to put this file to the working directory manually.
+Alternatively, you can write a script that will do it for you.

 1. On TeamCity left navigation panel, select your project and go to **Edit configuration | Build Steps**.

 2. Select **Add build step | Command Line**.